NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 <img src=/design/A00/schematic_pages/Power_3.PNG height="700px"/>
 </p>

-**Please note that the buck converter calculations for the 5V and 3V3 bucks were incorrect, and are currently being fixed for A01. **
+**Please note that the buck converter calculations for the 5V and 3V3 bucks were incorrect, and are currently being fixed for A01.**

+* Calculate MLCC ESR and ESL by looking on charts given from manufacturer website at the target frequency for the buck converter.

 ### Page 9 of A00 Schematic: Power_2